A Spoofing Benchmark for the 2018 Voice Conversion Challenge: Leveraging from Spoofing Countermeasures for Speech Artifact Assessment: Results

 One interesting exception to our expectations is system D02.
 For the $\Delta+\Delta^2$ configuration, the VC system D02 has achieved highest EER although they have used the known vocoder.
 According to the listening test \cite{Lorenzo2018-VCC18}, the D02 samples sound very similar to source speakers and perfectly dissimilar to target speaker.
 This suggests that D02 used little modification of source speaker's waveforms and hence has likely less processing artifacts.

 We can also see that the EERs are sensitive to the choice of acoustic features used.
-Using the full feature configuration, which was optimized to detect the VCC'18 baseline samples, the waveform filtering, SuperVP and Griffin-Lim based waveform generation methods still have higher EERs, but, system N06 has also very high EER (which, curiously, changes its ranking completely).
-We suspect that the countermeasure that uses full feature configuration is overfit and incapable of generalizing beyond the training data as well as the countermeasure with the $\Delta$ + $\Delta^2$ front-end.
+Using the full feature configuration, which was optimized to detect the VCC'18 baseline samples, the waveform filtering, SuperVP and Griffin-Lim based waveform generation methods still have high EERs, but there are also classic systems, such as N19, that obtain relatively high EERs despite being known technology.
+We suspect that the countermeasures are overfit and incapable of generalizing beyond the training data.
 It would be important for us to develop stable and robust models.
-Having said that, we can clearly see that none of the VC achieves EERs close to the chance level (50\%) regardless of the selected features, indicating that all the VC methods produced artifacts more or less and having plenty of margin for improving the quality of the samples.
+Having said that, majority of the VC systems do not achieve EERs close to the chance level (50\%) regardless of the selected features, indicating that all the VC methods produced artifacts more or less and having plenty of margin for improving the quality of the samples.

 Finally, Fig. \ref{fig:cqcc-vs-MOS} displays a scatter plot of the EER of the $\Delta+\Delta^2$ countermeasure against the mean opinion score (MOS) from the perceptual experiments detailed in \cite{Lorenzo2018-VCC18}.
 We do not observe strong association between the two but they are complementary to each other.
 This is not entirely surprising remembering that our objective measure focuses on audible and non-audible artifacts, whereas listeners evaluated audible naturalness subjectively.
 As expected, human perception and machine perception are different.